CarluerJB/3D_SIFT_CUDA/README.md

 ## History

 Aug 2, 2019 : Publication of CUDA 3D SIFT

-Dec 19, 2021 : Publication of Paper "GPU optimization of the 3D Scale-invariant Feature Transform Algorithm and a Novel BRIEF-inspired 3D Fast Descriptor"
+Dec 19, 2021 : Publication of "GPU optimization of the 3D Scale-invariant Feature Transform Algorithm and a Novel BRIEF-inspired 3D Fast Descriptor"

 ## Credits